ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ios-tracker/iOS-Tracker-v0.3.md

 <a name="emitter" />
 #### 2.2.1 `collector`

-This is a single `SnowplowRequest` object that will be used to send all the tracking events created by the `SnowplowTracker` to a collector.
+This is a single `SnowplowEmitter` object that will be used to send all the tracking events created by the `SnowplowTracker` to a collector.
 See [Sending events](#emitters) for more on its configuration.

 <a name="namespace" />
 #### 2.2.2 `namespace`